Robin Zander (album): Background

+Critical reception

-Upon release, Mark Blackwell of Spin commented: "...yawn as you mist as the prospect, Zander has "surrendered" his debut, and has actually done a damn fine job of it.
-From the opening Mellencamp-Petty-esque riffs of the drivin'-down-the-highway-with-the-top-down pop of "Reactionary Girl" to the Queen-10cc-esque layered balladry of "Time Will Let You Know," Zander digs through his classic rock collection to appropriate a wide variety of styles - almost every track has a different, recognizable feel, the least "in-effect" of which is standard Cheap Trick power pop."
+Upon its release, Mark Blackwell of Spin commented: "...yawn as you must as the prospect, Zander has 'surrendered' his debut, and has actually done a damn fine job of it.
+From the opening Mellencamp-Petty-esque riffs of the drivin'-down-the-highway-with-the-top-down pop of 'Reactionary Girl' to the Queen-10cc-esque layered balladry of 'Time Will Let You Know', Zander digs through his classic rock collection to appropriate a wide variety of styles—almost every track has a different, recognizable feel, the least 'in-effect' of which is standard Cheap Trick power pop."

-Pan-European magazine Music & Media considered the album to "boast a bewildering array of different styles, although the respect for "the song" always remains the focal point."
+Pan-European magazine Music & Media considered the album to "boast a bewildering array of different styles, although the respect for 'the song' always remains the focal point."
 They added: "Zander not only proves to be a very able songwriter himself, he also knows how to pick songs by others and turn them into something of his own."
 Billboard described the album as "well-sung", but one that "unfortunately suffers from underambitious writing and song selection".
 They added: "The best tracks here have the snap of Zander's finest work with [Cheap Trick], but much of the remainder just doesn't match the quality of the singing."

 Tom Demalon of AllMusic retrospectively said: "It's a balanced mix of taut, power pop, heartfelt ballads, and tasty covers.
 Zander's not redefining pi here.
 Instead, it's fifty minutes of well-crafted rock delivered by one of the most-gifted vocalists and frontmen in rock history."